aganglada/reswitcher/README.md

 # ⚛ reswitcher
-Performance switch case for redux reducers
+##### Performance switch case for redux reducers.

 Switch cases are slow, or that's what they said.

-They also say, it doesn't fit in the functional paradigsm.
+They also say, it doesn't fit in the functional paradigm.

 It's also not Immutable.